shafqatu/emacs_highlight/README.md

 # emacs_highlight
 I copied highlight-symbol code from Nikolaj Schumacher and then write some simple functions to build my plugin.
 Feel free to use or update it in any way you want.

-To use the plugin, just download the two files, and point to the file path like below
+To use the plugin, just download the two files, and point to the file path like below in your .emacs or .init file